HackYourFuture/Assignments/test-automation/README.md

 ### Code Analysis

-More sophisticated unit test can use code analysis to inspect the actual code of the exported function.
-For instance, for the `doubleEvenNumber` exercise the `for` loop from the existing (working) code should be replaced with `map` and `filter`.
+More sophisticated unit test can use static code analysis to inspect the actual code of the exported function.
+For instance, in the `doubleEvenNumber` exercise the `for` loop from the existing (working) code should be replaced with `map` and `filter`.
 There no way to check this from the runtime context.
-Here, code analysis can come to the rescue.
+Here, static code analysis can come to the rescue.

 First of all (and this goes for exercises to be unit-tested), we must have a working model solution to analyze.
 For instance: